 \subsection{Cross-domain Harmonization Network}

-As mentioned in Section \ref{sec:RWDA}, after harmonization, the composite rendered (\emph{resp.}, real) image is converted to harmonized rendered (\emph{resp.}, real) image.
-They share neither the input space nor the output space, so we design a three-stage network for cross-domain harmonization, including a domain-specific encoding stage, a domain-invariant encoding-decoding stage, and a domain-specific decoding stage.
+As stated in Section \ref{sec:RWDA}, after harmonization, the composite rendered (\emph{resp.}, real) image is converted to harmonized rendered (\emph{resp.}, real) image.
+They share neither input space nor output space, so we design a three-stage network for cross-domain harmonization, including a domain-specific encoding stage, a domain-invariant encoding-decoding stage, and a domain-specific decoding stage.

 The pipeline of our network is shown in Figure~\ref{fig:network}.
-The generator $G$ adopts the improved backbone proposed in iDIH~\cite{sofiiuk2021foreground}, where the image blending layer is added to the UNet-like architecture.
+The generator $G$ adopts the improved backbone iDIH proposed in~\cite{sofiiuk2021foreground}, where an image blending layer is added to the UNet-like architecture.
 Since both input space and output space are different across two domains, we split the first (\emph{resp.}, last) 4 layers in the encoder (\emph{resp.}, decoder) into $E^{rd}$ (\emph{resp.}, $D^{rd}$) and $E^{rl}$ (\emph{resp.}, $D^{rl}$), where $E^{rd}$ (\emph{resp.}, $E^{rl}$) and $D^{rd}$ (\emph{resp.}, $D^{rl}$) are the domain-specific encoder and decoder for the rendered (\emph{resp.}, real) image domain.

 After the domain-specific encoding stage, we assume that images from different domains are projected into the same feature space.
 Inspired by~\cite{daadvbackprop,dann}, we employ a domain discriminator $D$ with adversarial loss~\cite{adda} to further align two domains, which is given by